 Isn’t It Cruel?

-Any time a living creature is put down, the question of cruelty invariably arises.
-Yes, it does seem harsh, but the same thing occurs naturally in nature.
+Any time a living creature is euthanized, the question of cruelty invariably arises.
+Yes, it does seem harsh, but the same thing occurs normally in nature.
 Fish are one of many species that produce excessively large numbers of young, many of which will never make it to adulthood.
 If all the young were to survive to reach adult size, the available resources would be depleted, upsetting the ecological balance.
-The young fry that doesn’t make it are a source of high-quality protein to other animals.
+The young fish (fry) that don’t make it are a source of high-quality protein to other animals.
 It is the circle of life and ultimately quite natural.

 How to Cull